-Taiwan is the first Asian country to legalize gay marriage
+Taiwan is the first place in Asia to legalize gay marriage

 - TextTrey Taylor

-In a landmark ruling, Taiwan has become the first Asian country to legalize same-sex marriage.
-Taiwan is a self-governing nation home to Asia’s largest gay pride parade.
-At 4pm, its Council of Grand Justices – the top judicial court in the country – ruled that denying the right for two people of the same sex to marry is unconstitutional.
+In a landmark ruling, Taiwan has become the first place in Asia to legalize same-sex marriage.
+Taiwan is self-governing and home to Asia’s largest gay pride parade.
+At 4pm, its Council of Grand Justices – the top judicial court – ruled that denying the right for two people of the same sex to marry is unconstitutional.

-It was a long time coming for the country, whose President Tsai Ing-wen came out in support of same-sex marriage during her 2015 election campaign.
+It was a long time coming for Taiwan, whose President Tsai Ing-wen came out in support of same-sex marriage during her 2015 election campaign.
 Taiwanese youth have been ferociously campaigning for this result for years, going to the polls in droves to vote in an LGBT-positive president.
 Now, Taiwan must rejig its civil code to allow for same-sex marriage laws to be passed in the next two years.

 59-year-old Chi Chia-wei, who came out when he was a teen in 1975, has waited decades for this.
 He told The Telegraph that he was “leaping with joy like a bird” now that he can legally marry.